linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 14.08.2023
+- Topic: Linkspreed Franchise for students
+- Directory: /posts/2023/August/14
+- Description: ``` 🌟🎓 Unveiling a vision of the future! 🚀🌐 Proudly introducing the upcoming #LinkSpeedFranchise for students, planned tentatively to launch from 2024 at selected partner universities! 🚀💼 Get ready to expedite your internet startup through collaborations, making it faster and more budget-friendly. 🌐🚀 Together, let's shape the future of entrepreneurship.
+More details at: https://franchise.linkspreed.com #StudentEnterprises #StartupFuture #2024Preview ```

 ### 13.08.2023
 - Topic: Linkspreed on Startbase
 - Directory: /posts/2023/August/13